List of Slayers characters: Valgaav

 Valgaav and Gaav are separated when the other four Demon Lords create the barrier separating the outer and inner worlds.
 The barrier remains in effect until Hellmaster Fibrizo's death at the end of Slayers NEXT.
 Valgaav is loyal only to his savior, Gaav, and gives no allegiance to any side, be it Slayers, dragons, gods, or monsters.
 With the combined power of a monster and Ancient Dragon, Valgaav is the strongest of Gaav's servants.
 However, he is notably weaker than Gaav.
 His Ancient Dragon power conflicts with the monster power given to him by Gaav, causing him pain.
-He is able to best Xellos in a one-on-one fight by using Ragud Mezagis, one of the five Darkstar weapons.
+He is able to best Xellos in a one-on-one fight by using Ragud Mezagis, one of the five Dark Star weapons.
 He survives a magically amplified Dragon Slave fired directly into his body.

 Despite his prowess as a warrior, Valgaav is radically unstable and reckless.
-He activates the gateway created to summon Darkstar with only two of the five weapons required.
-Although the gateway is closed by other gods from the Overworld, Darkstar fires a blast through it that destroys Valgaav.
-He reappears at the end of the season merged with the fusion of Darkstar and Volphied, and acts as an arbiter of the two.
+He activates the gateway created to summon Dark Star with only two of the five weapons required.
+Although the gateway is closed by other gods from the Overworld, Dark Star fires a blast through it that destroys Valgaav.
+He reappears at the end of the season merged with the fusion of Dark Star and Volphied, and acts as an arbiter of the two.
 Possessing the powers of both dragon gods and monster lords, he is easily the most powerful being faced in the entire storyline of Slayers, although his power is cut in half by the open gateway.
-Valgaav/Darkstar/Volphied is destroyed by the combination of dark and light powers of Xellos's and Filia's abilities, combined with the five Darkstar weapons and Lina's incantation of Chaos power.
+Valgaav/Dark Star/Volphied is destroyed by the combination of dark and light powers of Xellos's and Filia's abilities, combined with the five Dark Star weapons and Lina's incantation of Chaos power.
 At the end of Slayers TRY, he is reborn as an egg and falls under the care of Filia and two of his former demi-human subordinates, Jillas and Gravos.